fury-gl/fury/docs/source/posts/2022/2022-06-08-week-1-praneeth.rst

 I started with a simple ``Panel2D`` (which is basically a movable rectangle on which we can add other UI elements) as a background and then assigned its mouse click callback to print “**Clicked!**” to verify the event triggering.

 Then I modified the event callback to create a ``Rectangle2D`` at that current mouse position(Now you would ask, Why ``Rectangle2D``??
 We wanted to change the width of the line, which wasn't possible with the regular line).
-This would create a rectangle at that point but it was having static size.
+This would create a rectangle at that point but it had size.
 So I had to then calculate the distance between the first point where the mouse was clicked and the current position to resize it accordingly.

 .. image:: https://user-images.githubusercontent.com/64432063/174661567-76251ce9-380f-4a41-a572-65865d028a9c.gif